Single Action Revolver FAQ

 10. Polishing: All guns here are polished by hand by our extremely qualified senior craftsmen.
 They are filed out to remove any tool marks or blemishes.
 Then, prior to bluing and case coloring, they are polished with stones and emory to mirror finishes.
 This process is very time consuming.
 Great care is taken not to funnel or drag any holes, and keep the edges sharp.
 When you see how each part is fitted, you will see no line or space.
 The only reason you can tell there are 2 parts coming together is due to the different finishes, where bluing and case color come together.

 11. Warranty/Guarantee: These guns are guaranteed for life to the original purchaser against any manufacture errors or mechanical issues.
-If, for any reason, you don’t agree with any of our statements or are unhappy with any aspect of the gun, we will refund your money, including the shipping charges.
 We are extremely confident there has never been a revolver produced like this.
 With the level of machining, fixturing, tooling, gauging, and level of gunsmiths that do the assembly on this gun, we are proud to make this statement.

 12. Did we acquire another company to do this?
 No, everything was built new from the ground up.
 All manufacturing, designing and testing are done in house.